Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 Yet, the truth is, statistically, the chances of an abusive, destructive person changing are not super high.
 See The Spectrum of an Abuser.

 Further, just because an abusive person has changed does not mean reconciliation is even a dot on the horizon.
 The spouse who has been abused would be under no obligation to reconcile with her abuser, even if the abuser changed.
-See When Your Husband and Pastor Demand Reconciliation and Forgiveness.
+See If Her Abusive Husband is in Recovery, Shouldn’t a Wife Stay?

 Bottom-line: Divorce can be life saving (affiliate.)
-And I hope we can all start seeing it that way.
+And I hope we all start to see it that way.